 Up to now we have supposed to have only one losing bidder and only one chore to be auctioned.
-In this section we extend our approach to include both the possibility of having more than one losing bidder and the need to allocate a set of chores $\mathscr C$ in a balanced way to a set $\mathscr B$ of bidders, who actually attend the auction since they did not pay the exclusion fee.
+In this section we extend our approach to include:

+- 1. the possibility of having more than one losing bidder, - 2. the need to allocate a set of chores \mathscr{C} to a set \mathscr{B} of bidders, who actually attend the auction (did not pay the exclusion fee).

 If we have a set of losing bidders L with $1 < |L| \le n$ we have the following possibilities:

-- 1. the auctioneer uses a proper random device to select one of them so to be back to the lone loser case where all the other bidders are therefore winning bidders; - 2. the auctioneer can set up an auction among the members of L (that cannot escape paying any fee) so to choose one of them.
+- 1. we use a random mechanism to select one of them so to be back to the lone loser case where all the other bidders are therefore winning bidders; - 2. we can set up an auction among the members of L so to choose one of them.

 In the latter case there is no guarantee that a single supplementary auction is sufficient to have a single losing bidder so it may be necessary to resort to a series of supplementary auctions.
-Every supplementary auction involves only the bidders indexed by the current set L and this process goes on until when the auctioneer gets |L| = 1 or decides to resort to a random device to make the choice.
+Every supplementary auction involves only the bidders indexed by the current set L and this process goes on until when the auctioneer gets |L|=1 or decides to resort to a random device to make the choice.